Energy storage is primed to grow—and so is the market complexity

 Hertel spoke in favor of tolling, from the lender’s perspective.
 Rabobank does lend for RA contracts that include significant merchant sales opportunities, but, as Hertel said, it’s important to take a conservative view with regard to overbuild scenarios and merchant risk.

 In contrast to Rabobank, Perfect Power prefers the potential upside of merchant exposure, said Sherman.
-From Perfect Power’s perspective, the potential equity returns, and the benefits of volatility and price spikes make ancillary services and RA contracts attractive.
+From Perfect Power’s perspective, the potential equity returns, and the benefits of volatility and price spikes, make ancillary services and RA contracts attractive.

 KBCM considers projects in terms of investor preferences and balancing risk and return.
 A tolling agreement with infrastructure-like returns is the most stable and fixed agreement, reducing risk and the cost of capital.
-For investors seeking higher yields, while looking to manage risk, the ideal business model may be a hybrid in which the project utilizes both RA and merchant revenue.
-Whether that means 40% RA and 60% merchant or vice versa, KBCM factors in the risk-reward balance into its debt underwriting.
+For investors seeking higher yields, while looking to manage risk, the ideal business model may be a hybrid in which the project uses both RA and merchant revenue.
+Whether that means 40% RA and 60% merchant or vice versa, KBCM factors the risk-reward balance into its debt underwriting.

-Market prospects for stand-alone storage
+Market prospects for standalone storage

 Commercial and industrial (C&I) demand for wind and solar power has been growing quickly, along with the demand to couple these with storage.
-Now, the need for stand-alone C&I batteries is emerging.
-Arevon, for instance, is working on multiple large-scale C&I stand-alone “behind the meter” projects and its distributed generation sites increasingly include storage.
+Now, the need for standalone C&I batteries is emerging.
+Arevon, for instance, is working on multiple large-scale C&I standalone “behind the meter” projects and its distributed generation sites increasingly include storage.

-When looking at the growth potential for stand-alone storage, Breckenridge noted that combined solar power and storage historically produced a higher return than storage alone, but that dynamic is changing.
-Stand-alone solar storage now can produce premium returns because the usage is primarily for the merchant market.
+When looking at the growth potential for standalone storage, Breckenridge noted that combined solar power and storage historically produced a higher return than storage alone, but that dynamic is changing.
+Standalone solar storage now can produce premium returns because the usage is primarily for the merchant market.
 In contrast, when taking into account the costs of a distributed generation operation, it may not produce premium returns.

 At KBCM we are seeing a similar trend.
-Stand-alone solar contracts are becoming increasingly rare, and most projects are based on contracts for generation plus storage.
+Standalone solar contracts are becoming increasingly rare, and most projects are based on contracts for generation plus storage.
 It’s a changing landscape, and the product is evolving in response to offtakers’ needs.

 Buckle up for the roller-coaster ride

 KeyBanc Capital Markets Utilities, Power & Renewable Energy group is a leading financial advisor and lender in the North American marketplace.
-As one of the first investment banks to embrace renewable energy, we bring together deep experience in both traditional investor-owned utilities and the renewable energy sector that is powering the future.
-To learn more or to discuss more on the accelerating energy storage sector, reach out to Aaron Klein or Andy Redinger.
+As one of the first investment banks to embrace renewable energy, we bring together deep experience in traditional investor-owned utilities and the renewable energy sector that is powering the future.
+To learn more or to discuss more on the accelerating energy storage sector, reach out to Andy Redinger.

-key.com/energy
+Visit key.com/energy

 Securities products and services: Not FDIC Insured • No Bank Guarantee • May Lose Value